d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ```

 [**A tensor represents a (possibly multi-dimensional) array of numerical values.**]
-With one axis, a tensor corresponds (in math) to a *vector*.
+With one axis, a tensor is called a *vector*.
-With two axes, a tensor corresponds to a *matrix*.
+With two axes, a tensor is called a *matrix*.
-Tensors with more than two axes do not have special
-mathematical names.
+With $k > 2$ axes, we drop the specialized names
+and just refer to the object as a $k^\mathrm{th}$ *order tensor*.

+:begin_tab:`mxnet`
+MXNet provides a variety of functions
+for creating new tensors
+prepopulated with values.
+For example, by invoking `arange(n)`,
+we can create a vector of evenly spaced values,
+starting at 0 (included)
+and ending at `n` (not included).
+By default, the interval size is $1$.
+Unless otherwise specified,
+new tensors are stored in main memory
+and designated for CPU-based computation.
+:end_tab:

+:begin_tab:`pytorch`
+PyTorch provides a variety of functions
+for creating new tensors
+prepopulated with values.
+For example, by invoking `arange(n)`,
+we can create a vector of evenly spaced values,
+starting at 0 (included)
+and ending at `n` (not included).
+By default, the interval size is $1$.
+Unless otherwise specified,
+new tensors are stored in main memory
+and designated for CPU-based computation.
+:end_tab:

+:begin_tab:`tensorflow`
+TensorFlow provides a variety of functions
+for creating new tensors
+prepopulated with values.
+For example, by invoking `range(n)`,
-To start, we can use `arange` to create a row vector `x`
+we can create a vector of evenly spaced values,
-containing the first 12 integers starting with 0,
-though they are created as floats by default.
-Each of the values in a tensor is called an *element* of the tensor.
-For instance, there are 12 elements in the tensor `x`.
+starting at 0 (included)
+and ending at `n` (not included).
+By default, the interval size is $1$.
-Unless otherwise specified, a new tensor
+Unless otherwise specified,
-will be stored in main memory and designated for CPU-based computation.
+new tensors are stored in main memory
+and designated for CPU-based computation.
+:end_tab:

 ```{.python .input}
 x = np.arange(12)